CodexWorks/cnn-classifier-hotdog-or-not-hotdog/README.md

 ### Introduction

-This project is the basis of the article entitled "Hotdog / Hotdog image classification with CNN, using Keras model", which can be read in full in the blog section of the Codexworks team: www.codexworks.com.
+This project is the basis of the article entitled *"Hotdog / Hotdog image classification with CNN, using Keras model"*, which can be read in full in the blog section of the Codexworks team: www.codexworks.com.

 ### Overview